-Configurations used for the case studies include a 5-axle semi, LCVs, twin trailers, and Canadian A and B trains.
-The study examines common large tractor-trailer combinations.
+Configurations used for the case studies include a five axle semi, LCVs, twin trailers, and Canadian A and B trains.
+The study examined common large tractor-trailer combinations.
 A non-divisible load is assumed for the single trailer in scenarios one and two.
-Other scenarios have one or three trailing units, and therefore weight regulations for divisible loads are applied.
+Other scenarios have one or three trailing units and therefore weight regulations for divisible loads are applied.
 The study examines travel permissibility for U.S. LCVs in the provinces as well as Canadian vehicles (Canadian A and B trains) in the states.
+Scenario 1 Truck Type.